Kuma vs XYZ

 Kuma exists today to provide a pragmatic journey to implementing Service Mesh for the entire organization and for every team: for those running on modern Kubernetes environments and for those running on more traditional platforms like Virtual Machines and Bare Metal.

-- Universal and Kubernetes-Native: Platform-agnostic, can run and operate anywhere.
+- Universal and Kubernetes-Native: Platform-agnostic, can run and operate anywhere on both Kubernetes and VMs.